luki2000/reactnd-project-myreads/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    |── components #folder that holds components for the application.
+    |   |── book.js #component responsible for displaying an individual book
+    |   |── bookShelf.js #component that displays a shelf with book(s)
+    |   |── listBooks.js #component that generates a list of books.
+What is basically the main page.
+    |   |── searchPage.js #component that allows you to search books using the provided input
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg